bytecodealliance/lucet/docs/src/lucet-runtime/killswitch.md

 pending or imminent!

 A slightly simpler model is to consider that a `SIGALRM` may arrive in the future.
-For correctness, then, we only have to make sure we handle the signal we can be sent!
+This way, for correctness we only have to make sure we handle the signal we can be sent!
 We know that we must return to the host, and the guest fault that occurred is certainly more interesting than the guest termination, so we would like to preserve that information.
 There is no information or effect we want from the signal, so silence the alarm on `KillState`.
 This way, if we recieve the possible `SIGARLM`, we know to ignore it.

 An important question to ask is "How do we know the possible `SIGARLM` must be ignored?
 Could it not be for another instance later on that thread?"
 The answer